dOrgTech/ID-DAO/README.md

 # IdentityDAO

-## Onboarding (Add Identity)
+## Add Identity

-### GoodDollar
+### GoodDollar User Onboarding

-The User Onboarding piece of the GoodDollar app will have users create an account on GoodDollar.
-After typing in some basic information such as name and email, the user is asked to select a PIN.
-The user can also optionally setup an additional fingerprint/face ID form of authentication, on their phones.
-Finally, the user is logged in, and the GoodDollar server email the recovery seed mnemonic to the user.
-At this stage, the user has an account on Gooddollar, but has simply not had an identity approved yet.

-In order to claim tokens, however, the identity first needs to be verified.
-Any action that requires identity will trigger the "Verify Identity" flow.
-Fields such as the selfie, video, and social account verifications will be verified by the DAO, and funneled through Alchemy as part of a voted proposal.

-After submission user-side, the GoodDollar server will submit the Identity Proposal to the network on the behalf of the user (e.g. via a server-side wallet), and send a confirmation email to the user.

 ![](./docs/img/GoodDollar_Wireframe_Add_Identity.png)

-### Data
+After the user goes through GoodDollar's login in / create account flow, they'll be asked to verify their identity.
+The user will be asked to provide a selfie, video, and social account verifications.
+These will all be verified by the DAO through a proposal accessible through alchemy.

+Example Proposal Payload:
 ```json
 {
   "name" : "Ori Shimony",